AirenSoft/OvenPlayer/docs/api.md

 ------|------
 Number| 0

-Cuts the playback after time of sectionStart.
+Cuts the playback after time of sectionEnd.

 ```javascript
 sources: [